HumanCellAtlas/dcp-community/rfcs/text/0000-rfc-library-preparation.md

 ---

-[Slides](https://drive.google.com/open?id=1vyw6N7qn24qBFAMoKL3nXLHcqpqYFq3Y) prepared by Nick Barkus (particularly slides 13-15) from the June 2019 DCP F2F describe why all sequence data files derived from one library preparation must be processed together.
-Briefly, a library preparation starts with a set of UMI barcodes attached to transcripts (1 barcode per transcript) and then everything gets amplified (potentially unevenly) and sequenced (Fig. 2A).
+[Slides](https://drive.google.com/open?id=1vyw6N7qn24qBFAMoKL3nXLHcqpqYFq3Y) by Nick Barkus (particularly slides 13-15) from the June 2019 DCP F2F describe why all sequence data files derived from one library preparation must be processed together.
+Briefly, a library preparation starts with a set of UMI barcodes attached to transcripts (1 barcode per transcript), and then everything gets amplified (potentially unevenly) and sequenced (Fig. 2A).
 Reads are potentially split between different sets of files if the library preparation is sequenced more than once.
 During processing, unique UMI barcodes are collapsed - identical copies are only counted once - to calculate the original count (Fig. 2B).
-If files from the same library preparation are processed separately, a collapsed UMI barcode might appear in each set of files, thus inflating the count and leading to the wrong original count (Fig. 2C).
+If files from the same library preparation are processed separately, a collapsed UMI barcode might appear in each set of files, thus inflating the count and leading to an inaccurate original count (Fig. 2C).

 ---